 Choosing your programme of study at Sheffield

-You need to be sure the level of study here is right for you, and that the modules you choose will meet your home degree requirements.
+Before completing an application form, you and your academic advisers should look at the modules on offer at Sheffield.
+You need to be sure the level of study here is right for you, and that the modules you choose will meet the requirements of your home institution.

-- Check you meet the English Language Requirement for each department you want to study in
+- Check you meet the English language requirement for each department you want to study in

 Courses at Sheffield are known as modules.
 Modules are made up of regularly scheduled class sessions of one or more hours per week during the semester.
 Depending on the subject area, these may include lectures, seminars, tutorials and labs.